Employer of Record & PEO in Singapore

 Always include the employee’s salary and compensation amounts in Singapore currency.
 An employee can be employed in the following terms:

 The Employment Act of Singapore does not require a probation period for an employee.
-In Singapore, it is common that employees are asked to serve a probation period ranging from 3 to 6 months.
+However, it is common that employees are asked to serve a probation period ranging from 3 to 6 months.

 Types of Leaves in Singapore